 - Composer, orchestrator, and arranger of music for all types of broadcast media

 - Online course author and instructor for Berklee Online

-- Television and radio credits include Bank of America, AT&T, Log Cabin syrup, Scope mouthwash, and Marlboro cigarettes
+- Television and radio credits include Bank of America, AT&T, Log Cabin maple syrup, Scope mouthwash, and Marlboro cigarettes

 - Web credits include Nestle/Wonka.com's "Wonk Your Room" campaign

-- Prepared music for The Dennis Miller Show, Bill Holman, film composers Jack Smalley, and Richard Band and orchestrations for various international songwriters
+- Prepared music for The Dennis Miller Show, Bill Holman, and film composers Jack Smalley and Richard Band, and orchestrations for various international songwriters

 - Codirector of the Contemporary Writing and Production Department concerts